lenary/checkedc-travis-builder/README.md

         2. source `configure-baseline.sh` to get clang rev and tests rev for the baseline build. (just sets env variables)
         3. `benchmark-run.sh`
             1. `checkout.sh` checks out the revs selected for all the repos
-            1. runs cmake, then does a full clang/llvm build
+            1. does a full clang/llvm build
             1. `benchmark-defaults.sh` for Olden: execs `lnt` with all the right arguments.
             2. `benchmark-defaults.sh` for Ptrdist: execs `lnt` with all the right arguments.
     4. For converted: